sit-fyi/sit/doc/faq.md

 To give you an example, in records, you will often see files like `.type/Commented` or `.timestampt` -- these files are about the record, while `text` or `git/0001-Problem-everything-is-ok.patch` are **the content**.

-Same idea applies to directories directly under `.sit`: `issues` contains issues and `.issues` contains information that's meta to it, like `.issues/filters`.

 Hope this makes sense.